vackosar/vackosar.github.io/independent/when-is-the-end-of-current-quarter.md

 ---
 layout: default
 title: When is the end of this quarter?
+description: Information about the current quarter, when it will end, and how many days are left.
 ---

 <h1>{{ page.title }}</h1>

 <h3>Current quarter <b id='quarterName'></b> ends on <b id='quarterEnd'></b> in <b id="daysLeft"></b> days.</h3>